Electrical injury: Torture

-Electric shocks are used as a method of torture, since the received voltage and current can be controlled with precision and used to cause pain and fear without always visibly harming the victim's body.
+Electric shocks are used as a method of torture, for example in the Tucker Telephone, since the received voltage and current can be controlled with precision and used to cause pain and fear while avoiding visible damage to the victim's body.

 Electrical torture has been used in war and by repressive regimes since the 1930s.
-The United States Army is known to have used electrical torture during World War II.
 During the Algerian War electrical torture was used by French military forces.
 Amnesty International published a statement that Russian military forces in Chechnya tortured local women with electric shocks by attaching wires onto their breasts.

+The use of electric shocks to torture political prisoners of the Brazilian military dictatorship (1964 - 1985) is detailed in the final report of the National Truth Commission, published December 10, 2014.

 The es is a method of torture whereby the victim is strapped to a metal frame and subjected to electric shock.
 It has been used in a number of contexts in South America.
 The parrilla was commonly used at Villa Grimaldi, a prison complex maintained by Dirección de Inteligencia Nacional, a part of the Pinochet regime.
 In the 1970s, during the Dirty War, the parrilla was used in Argentina.
 Francisco Tenório Júnior (known as Tenorinho), a Brazilian piano player, was subjected to the parrilla during the military dictatorship in Brazil.

+The Islamic State has used electric shocks to torture and kill captives.

 Advocates for the mentally ill and some psychiatrists such as Thomas Szasz have asserted that electroconvulsive therapy (ECT) is torture when used without a bona fide medical benefit against recalcitrant or non-responsive patients.

 The Judge Rotenberg Center in Canton, Massachusetts has been condemned for torture by the United Nations special rapporteur on torture for its use of electric shocks as punishment as part of its behavior modification program.

 Japanese serial killer Futoshi Matsunaga used electric shocks to control his victims.

 Capital punishment

 Electric shock delivered by an electric chair is sometimes used as an official means of capital punishment in the United States, although its use has become rare from the 1990s onward due to the adoption of lethal injection.
 Although some original proponents of the electric chair considered it to be a more humane execution method than hanging, shooting, poison gassing, etc., it has now generally been replaced by lethal injections in states that practice capital punishment.
 Modern reporting has claimed that it sometimes takes several shocks to be lethal, and that the condemned person may actually catch fire before death.

 Other than in parts of the United States, only the Philippines reportedly has used this method, from 1926 to 1976.
 It was intermittently replaced by the firing squad, until the death penalty was abolished in that country.
-Electrocution remains legal in at least 4 states (Florida, Alabama, North Carolina and Kentucky) of the United States.
+Electrocution remains legal in 9 states (primary method in South Carolina, optional in Alabama and Florida, optional if sentenced before a certain date in Arkansas, Kentucky and Tennessee, can only be used if other methods are found to be unconstitutional in Louisiana, Mississippi and Oklahoma) of the United States.